nicm42/100-days-of-code-v2/log3.md

 **Day 9: 15th April 2021**
 Today I did a tutorial on the FreeCodeCamp news page about creating a book management app using React Router and React Context.
 I did sort of understand what's going on, but I definitely need to learn more about React Router and React Context.
 The custom hook for using local storage was really useful - I can definitely imagine using that in the future.

+**Day 10: 16th April 2021**
+I did a tutorial on React Router.
+Most of it I knew, then when it came on to the bits I didn't it stopped being a tutorial and ended up being more of something to read.
+Based on what I know so far it's not something I immediately need to know, so it might just be a case of knowing it exists and then reading more about it when I come to use it.